Defining homeless: How it determines which homeless families get HUD help

 “So this boils down to a definition,” asked Investigative Reporter Katie LaGrone.

-“Yes, absolutely,” said Laura Ticker, a school social worker and homeless liaison for the Hillsborough County School District in Tampa.
+“Yes, absolutely,” said Laura Tucker, a school social worker and homeless liaison for the Hillsborough County School District in Tampa.

 To advocates and insiders, the definition issue is a years-long battle and a nationwide problem that most often impacts children and families.